Fire prevention, inspection & enforcement

 On this page

-How to make a request for a Fire Inspection/ Fire Summary Report/ File Search/ Fire Safety Plans/ Document Replacement
+How to make a request for a Fire Inspection/ Fire Summary Report and Standard Incident / File Search/ Fire Safety Plans/ Document Replacement

 Please complete a Fire Prevention Request form for each type of request by selecting the correct category in the drop-down options.
 Each request type requires a separate Fire Prevention Request form as they have unique QR codes with the appropriate fees for payment processing.
 (For example: if you are requesting a daycare inspection and submitting a fire safety plan, you are required to fill out and submit two different forms: the Fire Inspection – Daycare, Nurseries or Group Homes form and the Fire Safety Plan form)